Request a Free Tax Analysis & Consult Get Started

 File a Substitute Return if you are missing Tax Files such as your W-2.
 It can be used to report distributions from Pensions, Annuities, Retirement, Profit-Sharing Plans, IRAs, Insurance Contracts, or other related sources.

 Form 4852 is not to be confused with a Substitute for Return.
 The IRS may file a Substitute for Return or SFR if you do not file your taxes on time.
 The IRS uses the information returned to them from third parties in order to complete the form.
 The tax owed for an SFR is usually higher because the taxpayer only gets the standard deduction and usually one exemption.
 So it would be to your benefit to file your taxes one your own before the IRS does it for you.

 IRS will usually file you as Single or Married Filing Separate.
 This means even if you are married or have gained/loss dependents, they will not be counted as deductions.
 Business losses or other related deductions that you could have taken advantage of will also be omitted.

 If you are having trouble gathering additional Tax Documentation that is needed for completing your Tax Returns, consider working with a Tax Professional.
 It’s very important to file your returns in a timely manner if you want to avoid trouble with the IRS.

 Missing, Lost or Never Received A W2?
 What To Do

-As you prepare to file your taxes, whether it be for the past or present, you will need to have your W2 in order to accurately pay and file current or old taxes.
+As you prepare to file your taxes, whether it be for the past or present, you will need to have your W2 to pay and file current or old taxes accurately.
 The W2 is also called the “Wage and Tax Statement,” and is a document created by the IRS.
-Whatever year you are filing for, you need to make sure you have a W2 from your employer or at lest be able to retrieve the numbers you need from it.
-For 2010 statements, Employers, by law, have until February 1st, 2011, which means you should be concerned if do not get it by mid February.
+Whatever year you are filing for, you need to make sure you have a W2 from your employer or at least be able to retrieve the numbers you need from it.
+For 2010 statements, Employers, by law, have until February 1st, 2011, which means you should be concerned if you do not get it by mid-February.